Frequently Asked Questions (FAQs)

 How many credits do I need to acquire my Financial Aid?

 Full time students receive the maximum amount of financial aid for which they are eligible.
-Full-time status for the purpose of federal financial aid programs is 12 or more per quarter.
+Full-time status for the purpose of federal financial aid programs is 12 or more per term.
 Students having an academic credit load of less than 12 credits are also eligible for financial aid, but their aid awards may be pro-rated based on their credit load.
-Students must have a credit load of at least 6 credits per academic quarter to be eligible for any type of financial aid.
+Students must have a credit load of at least 6 credits per academic term to be eligible for any type of financial aid.
 Pro-ration and eligibility vary based on the aid program.
 The Financial Aid Department at New England Tech can answer any questions you may have about your credit load and its effect on your financial aid funding.

 What does my program cost?

 The cost of your program will be as outlined in your enrollment agreement, along with your cost for books and other course materials.
 (See current Tuition and Fees for the MSN program)